Workflow

 From this, we can see that the GPU’s device ID is 0 (just to the left of Tesla) so we can run:

-Note that we’re assuming the CUDA libraries for the GPU have been set up properly (see Download & Installation).
+Note that we’re assuming the CUDA libraries for the GPU have been set up properly (see Getting Started).
 If these libraries can’t be accessed, DNAscent will splash a warning saying so and default back to using CPUs.

-When DNAscent detect is finished, it will should put a file called output.detect in the current directory.
-At this point, we can make bedgraphs out of the DNAscent detect output (see Visualisation) which can also be loaded into IGV or the UCSC Genome Browser.
+When DNAscent detect is finished, it will should put a file in modbam format called detect_output.bam in the current directory.

-Lastly, we can run DNAscent forkSense on the output of DNAscent detect to measure replication fork movement.
+We can run DNAscent forkSense on the output of DNAscent detect to measure replication fork movement.
 Suppose that in our experimental protocol, we pulsed BrdU first followed by EdU.
-Let’s run it on four threads and specify that we want it to keep track of replication origins, forks, and termination sites:
+Let’s run it on four threads and specify that we want it to keep track of replication origins, forks, termination sites, and analogue tracks:

-DNAscent forkSense -d output.detect -o output.forkSense -t 4 --markOrigins --markTerminations --markForks --order BrdU,EdU
+DNAscent forkSense -d detect_output.bam -o output.forkSense -t 4 --markOrigins --markTerminations --markAnalogues --markForks --order BrdU,EdU

 • origins_DNAscent_forkSense.bed (with our origin calls),